carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

 If the ``DW_OP_LLVM_form_aspace_address`` operation had to produce a value that can be implicitly converted to a memory location description, then it would be limited to the size of the generic type which matches the size of the default address space.
-Its value would be unspecified and likely not match any value in the actual program.
+Its value would be undefined and likely not match any value in the actual program.
 By making the result a location description, it allows a consumer great freedom in how it implements it.
 The implicit conversion back to a value can be limited only to the default address space to